Economic Data freely available online

 On the ECB site you will find a statistical section containing a number of series.
 The index can be accessed via the following link:

-The Monthly Bulletin and Annual Report are particularly useful.
+The Economic Bulletin and Annual Report are particularly useful.

 The European Economy supplements, also available in hard-copy form, can be downloaded from the Europa portal site.
 They are contained in the Economic and Financial Affairs Directorate site (ECFIN DG).
 The home page of the directorate is: